 (Per state statute 968.075(1)).
-Any of the following engaged in by an adult person against his or her spouse or former spouse, against an adult with whom the person resides or formerly resided, or with whom the person has a child in common:
+Any of the following engaged in by an adult person against his or her spouse or former spouse, against an adult with whom the person with whom the person resides or formerly resided, or with whom the person has a child in common:

 - Intentional infliction of physical pain, physical injury or illness - Intentional impairment of physical condition - A violation of s.
 940.225 (1), (2) or (3) - A physical act that may cause the other person reasonably to fear imminent engagement in the conduct described under subd.
-1., 2., or 3.
+1., 2., or 5.